-- 1.1 For an entity that qualifies to prepare and present its financial statements in accordance with this Financial Reporting Standard (SME-FRS), a complete set of separate financial statements for the entity includes the following components: - (a) a balance sheet; - (b) an income statement; and - (c) accounting policies and explanatory notes.
+- 1.1 For an entity that qualifies under the Small and Medium-sized Entity Financial Reporting Framework (SME-FRF) to prepare and present its financial statements in accordance with the Small and Medium-sized Entity Financial Reporting Standard (SME-FRS), a complete set of separate financial statements for the entity includes the following components: - (a) a balance sheet; - (b) an income statement; and - (c) accounting policies and explanatory notes.

-This SME-FRS does not apply to the preparation and presentation of consolidated financial statements.
+The SME-FRS does not apply to the preparation and presentation of consolidated financial statements.